C-P-R-DON/e_store/README.md

 - store_login.php
   - store login page for customers and employees, enabling user registration and sign in
 - customer_main.php
-  - main display page for customers, allowing them to view product, add items to their shopping cart, edit their cart, place orders, and view order history
+  - main display page for customers, allowing them to view products, add items to their shopping cart, edit their cart, place orders, and view order history
 - employee_main.php
-  - main display page for employees, allowing editing and viewing of product stock and price
+  - main display page for employees, allowing editing and viewing of product stocks and prices
 - store_db.php
   - contains functions for accessing and updating the store database
 - bankoperation.php